osxmidi/LinVst/README.md

 For details about overriding dll's, see the next section (Wine Config).

 Drag and Drop is enabled for the embedded LinVst version used with Reaper/Tracktion/Waveforn/Bitwig but it's only for items dragged and dropped into the vst window and not for items dragged and dropped from the vst window to the DAW/host window.
+Usually the dragged item (dragged outside of the vst's window) will be saved as a midi or wav file to a location that is most likely to be located in one of the vst's folders ie a folder in My Documents or a folder that the vst installation has created.
+The midi or wav file can then be dragged to the DAW.
+See MT-PowerDrumKit and EZDrummer 2 and Addictive Drums 2 below for some details.

 **Renoise**